 Demi is from Grafton in the Northern Rivers of NSW were her family ran a beef breeding operation in the upper Clarence area.
 She competed with the 2002 University of Queensland Gatton team and coached the 2003 team prior to graduating with a Bachelor of Applied Science (Animal Science) degree.
 After working in the Meat Industry for a number of years, primarily in beef processing, Demi joined Meat and Livestock Australia 7 years ago as the Meat Standards Australia (MSA) Project Officer for Eating Quality Implementation.
 In this role she worked with Producers & Processing Plants right through the supply chain to end users ensuring implementation and compliance of the MSA program.
 Based in Armidale, NSW, Demi is now the Value Chain Relationship Manager, working directly with the Livestock Data Link Program.
 Demi is also passionate about educating the next generation to engage and retain them within the Australian Red Meat Industry and is actively involved with our Junior contests.
 Demi is the immediate past coach of the Australian national team, guiding and mentoring 20 students over 4 years, on a month long industry tour of the US.

 Tim comes from Baynton, in central Victoria, where he grew up on a family sheep property.
-Tim was a member of the University of Melbourne meat judging team in 2012 and was selected to join the Australian team which competed in the USA in 2013.
-Subsequently, Tim was a coach of the 2013 University of Melbourne team and is eager to be involved with the team in the future.
-Tim currently works for Meat and Livestock Australia as a Livestock and Meat Market Analyst.
+Tim was a member of the University of Melbourne meat judging team in 2012 and was selected to join the Australian National team which competed in the US in 2013.
+Subsequently, Tim coached the 2013 University of Melbourne team and the Australian National team from 2016-2018.

 Jessira comes from a farming background in the Central Highlands region of Victoria and holds a bachelor of Animal Science.
 Jessira was a member of the Charles Sturt University (Wagga) meat judging team in 2008 and 2009, having observed and competed.
 In 2009 Jessira was successful in being selected for the 2010 Australian National Meat Judging Team which competed in the US.
 After completing her university degree Jessira joined Meat and Livestock Australia as the Meat Standards Australia Research and Development Co-ordinator for three years.
 She is now the Project Manager for Eating Quality Data Analytics at MLA, based in Armidale NSW.